cloudmesh/classes/docs/source/ubuntu.rst

 * 2 GB system memory
 * 25 GB of free hard drive space

-A video to showcase such an install is avalable at:
+A video to showcase such an install is available at:

 * https://youtu.be/NWibDntN2M4